alxdorosenco/porto-for-laravel/README.md

         <Porto path name>\Ship\Exceptions\Handler::class
     );
    ```
-5. You need to comment or clear Application Service Providers in the file config/app.php.
+5. At last, you need to comment or clear Application Service Providers in the file config/app.php.
    Because you don't need them.
 The package loads automatically all providers from Ship and Containers
    ```php
    /*